Kamala Harris Promises a "Peaceful Transfer of Power" In Her Concession Speech

 Did Kamala Harris concede the 2024 election?

 As of the morning on Nov.
-6, Harris has not yet conceded.
-According to Newsweek, her campaign planned to wait until all votes were counted and the election was truly completed in order for Harris to make any kind of speech to the public.
-Whether that is going to be a concession speech isn't totally clear, though.
+6, Harris had not yet conceded at that time.
+According to Newsweek, her campaign had planned to wait until all votes were counted and the election was truly completed in order for Harris to make any kind of speech to the public.

 "We still have votes to count.
 We still have states that have not been called yet," Harris's campaign co-chair Cedric Richmond told the outlet on Nov.
 5. "We will continue, overnight, to fight to make sure that every vote is counted, that every voice has spoken.
 So you won't hear from the vice president tonight, but you will hear from her tomorrow."